HGmin1159/HGmin1159.github.io/_posts/2021-10-07-secondorder4.md

 **SR1 Algorithm (Symmetric Rank - One)**

-SR1 algorithm use below iterative form.
+SR1 algorithm uses below iterative form.

 - $B^+ = B + a u u^t$  ($a$ is scalar and $u$ is vector)

-If we multiply s on both sides, we can get following form.
+If we multiply s on both sides, we can get the following form.

 $B^+ s = y = Bs + a u u^t s$

 $\Rightarrow y -Bs = a(u^t s) u$

- Notice that $y - Bs $ and $u$ are vectors and $a(u^ts)$ is scalar.
+ Notice that $y - Bs $ and $u$ are vectors and $a(u^ts)$ is a scalar.

 Therefore, $u \propto y-Bs $ and we can set $u = y-Bs$  simply.
 Then above equation becomes as follow